Nuts- Page 3

 Here's the nut roughed out with the string heights set.
 I'm ready to remove it, file down the top, polish it and reinstall.
 Note that my pencil marks are still there!

 And here's the finished nut.
 It wouldn't hurt for me to remove just a little more of the top of the nut so that 1/2 the string is exposed, but it's easy to go just a little too far and ruin the nut, so I'm probably going to just leave it alone.
 I've polished the frets and have glued the nut to the fingerboard with a smear of bottled hide glue.
 Note that the tall Grover Rotomatic tuners give a fairly shallow, and poor, break over the nut.
-If those holes were down about the top of the hex nut, we'd get a lot stronger break angle.
+If those holes were down about the top of the hex nut, we'd get a stronger break angle.

-And that's a nut the Kimsey-Way, folks!!!
+And that's a nut The Kimsey Way, folks!!!
 Yes, I know that Stew Mac makes a cool little gauge for spacing nuts, but I have a caliper, math doesn't scare me, and I'd use the caliper to set the E's from the edge anyway.
 Just for reference, it takes me 40 minutes, start (guitar on the bench) to finish (playing the guitar).
 The longest time is spent taking the slots down to the height and then finishing and polishing the nut.

 Back to Nuts, Page 1